AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/field-definitions.md

 **Requirement ID** refers to a unique identifier assigned to a specific requirement, linking test cases to corresponding software functionalities to ensure comprehensive test coverage.

+## Complexity

+**Complexity** in test cases refers to the degree of intricacy and difficulty involved in executing a particular test scenario, often associated with the effort required for testing.

+Here, One(1) indicating the most **Simplest** test cases.
+And, Ten(10) indicating the most **Complex** test cases.

+## Scheduler

+In software testing, a **Scheduler** is a tool or component that manages and automates the execution of test cases and test suites at specified times or intervals.

+## Webhook for CI/CD

+In the context of CI/CD in software testing, a **Webhook** is an automated notification mechanism that allows one software application to send real-time data to another application when specific events or actions occur, enabling seamless integration and automation of the testing and deployment process.

+## Run/CI Presets

+In software testing, **Run/CI Presets** refer to predefined configurations or settings that steamline the process of running tests or continuous integration tasks with specific parameters, making it easier to manage and execute testing routines.

+## Work Schedule

+A **Work Schedule** typically refers to a planned timeline or calendar that outlines when specific testing tasks, activities, or milestones should be completed during a testing project.

+## Test Plan

+A **Test Plan** in ZeuZ is a collection of presets that can be deployed quickly at a time.